adithirgis/pollucheck/README.md

-# pollucheck: Open Source Air Quality App!
+# pollucheck: Open-Source Air Quality App!

 [![R-CMD-check](https://github.com/adithirgis/pollucheck/workflows/R-CMD-check/badge.svg)](https://github.com/adithirgis/pollucheck/actions)

-pollucheck helps exploring the open source Indian air quality data.
+pollucheck helps exploring the open-source Indian air quality data.

--   pollucheck is specific to India, and allows users to handle open-source air-quality datasets available from OpenAQ (<https://openaq.org/#/countries/IN?_k=5ecycz>), CPCB (<https://app.cpcbccr.com/ccr/#/caaqm-dashboard-all/caaqm-landing>), and AirNow (<https://www.airnow.gov/international/us-embassies-and-consulates/#India>).
+-   pollucheck is specific to India, and allows users to handle open-source air quality data sets available from OpenAQ (<https://openaq.org/#/countries/IN?_k=5ecycz>), Central Pollution Control Board [CPCB](https://app.cpcbccr.com/ccr/#/caaqm-dashboard-all/caaqm-landing), and AirNow (<https://www.airnow.gov/international/us-embassies-and-consulates/#India>).
--   Users can visualize data, analyse data, perform basic statistical operations, and generate a variety of publication-ready plots.
+-   Users can visualize data, analyze data, perform basic statistical operations, and generate a variety of publication-ready plots.
--   We have also included the popular openair package in this application.
+-   We have also included the popular [openair](https://cran.r-project.org/web/packages/openair/index.html) package in this app.
 -   We have hosted this app here - https://aruapps.shinyapps.io/OpenSourceAirQualityApp/

-# Have a look at the app!

 ### We are in this together!

 A walk through to use this app for everyone -

-#### How to download data from the CPCB website?
+#### Download data - CPCB website

 -   Example - Where do you live in India?